openSenseMap/frontend/README.md

 1. Clone the repo: `git clone https://github.com/openSenseMap/frontend`
 2. Copy `.env.example` into `.env`
 3. Run `npm install` to install dependencies
-4. Run `docker compose up` to start the docker container running your local postgres DB
+4. Optionally run `docker compose up` to start a docker container running your local postgres DB
+   - If it is the first time doing this, you may need to bootstrap the database by running `npm run db:setup`
+   - If you want some example data run `npm run db:seed`. **WARNING**: Do not run this on a production database.
+It will delete all existing data.
 5. Run `npm run dev` to start the local server

 ### Contributing